ovh/the-bastion/doc/sphinx/plugins/restricted/accountAddPersonalAccess.rst

    Bastion account to add the access to

-.. option:: --host IP|HOST|IP/MASK
+.. option:: --host HOST|IP|NET/CIDR

-   Server to add access to
+   Host(s) to add access to, either a HOST which will be resolved to an IP immediately,

+                             or an IP, or a whole network using the NET/CIDR notation
 .. option:: --user USER

-   Remote login to use, globbing characters '?' and '*' are supported
+   Specify which remote user should be allowed to connect as.

+                             Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.
 .. option:: --user-any

-   Allow access with any remote login (synonym of ``--user *``)
+   Synonym of '--user *', allows connecting as any remote user.

 .. option:: --port PORT

-   Remote SSH port to use, if you want to allow any port, use --port-any
+   Remote port allowed to connect to

 .. option:: --port-any

-   Allow access to all remote ports
+   Allow access to any remote port

 .. option:: --scpup